seongyeon1/Fraiday/README.md

 ### **Future Work**

 It will be implemented in the form of a router model that combines all of the following features
-- Multi-turn dialogue: It is possible to respond and respond quickly according to the context by being proficient in multi-turn dialogue (currently, it is possible to implement through `chat.py` model)
+- **Multi-turn dialogue**: It is possible to respond and respond quickly according to the context by being proficient in multi-turn dialogue (currently, it is possible to implement through `chat.py` model)
-- Provide first aid information: Provide accurate information based on clear knowledge (Currently, the `rag.py` model has been verified for implementation)
+- **Provide first aid information**: Provide accurate information based on clear knowledge (Currently, the `rag.py` model has been verified for implementation)
-- Conversation summary: Summarise the information received at the end of an emergency conversation and use it as an aid for emergency room visits (implemented by tuning the prompt to summarise specific conditions based on history)
+- **Conversation summary**: Summarise the information received at the end of an emergency conversation and use it as an aid for emergency room visits (implemented by tuning the prompt to summarise specific conditions based on history)

 ## Execution Results